 I haven’t got time to recce, what do your locations look like?

-Here are pictures showing the Archives Searchroom with bookshelves lining the walls, and the modern space located in Victoria Tower:
+Here are pictures showing the Archives Searchroom with bookshelves lining the walls; the Archives Strongroom with boxes on shelves; and the modern Lecture Room located in Victoria Tower:

 I want to film the Death Warrant of King Charles I/the Bill of Rights 1689, is that possible?